Click below to read Dr. Oliveros' article published by The Orlando Sentinel:

 Is it covered by insurance?
 And can I use my insurance card to pay for my visits?

 Since cannabis is still classified as schedule I by the DEA and illegal under federal law, it is not covered by medical insurance.
-The cannabis, medical evaluation, follow up and refills will be cash only.
+The cannabis, medical evaluation, follow up and renewals will be self-pay.
 There is ongoing political lobbying to change cannabis to schedule II, which will make it legal.
-Cannabis is only dispensed by 7 approved dispensaries in the state of Florida.
-It cannot be obtained through regular pharmacies.
+Cannabis is only dispensed by approved dispensaries in the state of Florida.
+It cannot be obtained through regular pharmacies or at doctor's offices.

 How do you take it?
 Do I have to smoke it?

-Smoking is not allowed.
-It is available for oral consumption, topical application, nasal sprays, suppositories and vaporization.
+No. Cannabis is available also for oral consumption, topical application, in edibles, sublingual oils, oral sprays, nasal sprays, suppositories and vaporization.
 The dose of medical cannabis that you take will vary based on the type and severity of your condition, the level of experience you have with cannabis, and the delivery method you choose.
 The one important recommendation to follow: Start low and go slow.
 Be patient.
 You may not notice a significant response initially.
-For the oral capsules and the edible oil, wait at least 4-6 hours, before taking another dose.
+For the oral capsules and the sublingual oil, wait at least 4-6 hours, before taking another dose.
 Patients who are new to edible cannabis oil should begin their therapy with a dose less than 0.5 ml.

 Why and how does Cannabis Works?